-Joint air quality advisory issued by Placer County Public Health and the Placer County Air Pollution Control District
+Joint air quality advisory extended by Placer County Public Health and the Placer County Air Pollution Control District

-The Placer County Interim Health Officer and Placer County Air Pollution Control District have issued a joint air quality advisory through Sunday, July 25, to notify the public of the intermittent potential for poor air quality conditions from smoke from wildfires in several other northern California counties.
-Areas of smoke have the potential to affect all of Placer County, dependent upon wind direction.
+The Placer County Health Officer and Placer County Air Pollution Control District have extended a joint air quality advisory through at least next Friday, Sept.
+18, to notify the public of continued poor air quality conditions from smoke from the numerous wildfires throughout the state.

 - Stay indoors with the windows and doors closed, if possible, run the air conditioner on the “recirculation” setting